vigetlabs/colonel-kurtz/docs/readme.md

 })
 ```

-This is the bear minimum for Colonel Kurtz (although it won't do
+This is the bare minimum for Colonel Kurtz (although it won't do
 much).
 The important elements are `el` and `value`.

 `el` defines where Colonel Kurtz will render to.
 It can be an empty